openrewrite/rewrite-docs/authoring-recipes/modifying-methods-with-javatemplate.md

 {% hint style="info" %}
 Note: When building a template, if you use a type that's not a base Java type, you will need to specify what package that type comes from.
 In our case, since we're adding a `Date` to the `MethodDeclaration`, we need to specify that this is a `java.util.Date` and not some other type of date.
 You can do that by adding an `imports` function with the packages for the types used in the template.

+If your import is _not_ part of the JDK itself, you will need to specify a classpath so that the recipe will know where the function you're adding is coming from.
+You can do this via the `classpathFromResources` method such as in the [Migrate Hamcrest assertThat recipe](https://github.com/openrewrite/rewrite-testing-frameworks/blob/v2.0.9/src/main/java/org/openrewrite/java/testing/hamcrest/AssertThatBooleanToAssertJ.java#L55).

+Please note that you'll need to update your `build.gradle` or `pom.xml` file as described in the [using multiple versions of a library in a project guide](/authoring-recipes/multiple-versions.md) to support this functionality.
 {% endhint %}

 With that template defined, we can now use it to replace the existing parameters via the `apply()` function.
 The `apply` function expects a [cursor](/concepts-and-explanations/visitors.md#cursoring), some coordinates (where our template should be applied), and then 0 or more optional parameters (which will replace the interpolation marker we specified earlier).